wunderwuzzi23/blog/content/posts/2021/offensive-bpf-detections-initial-ideas.md

 There will be more recommendations down the road as I learn and understand BPF better.

-### Collecting Telemetry
+### Telemetry

-Getting the telemetry around BPF syscalls is a crucial to getting insights into its usage across the fleet.
+Collecting telemetry around [BPF syscalls](https://www.kernel.org/doc/html/latest/userspace-api/ebpf/syscall.html) is a crucial to getting insights into its usage across the fleet.
+Make sure that whatever tool or product you are using does collect the proper information and that it is centrally available in your threat detection pipeline.

 ### Inspecting loaded BPF programs